felipeclopes/redisrank/README.md

 ### Input Statistics Data

-You provide Redistat with the data you want to store using a Ruby Hash.
+You provide Redisrank with the data you want to store using a Ruby Hash.
 This data is then stored in a corresponding Redis hash with identical key/field names.